Call for Proposals: Africans Products // Terroirs Africains

-- Must be in partnership with a French porter
+- Must be in partnership with a French partner

-- Must be able to continue the process after the support
+- Must be able to continue the project when the partnership ends

 - Eligibility of the Project

-- Must take place in Africa in an eligible country, and at less than a 3-hour drive from the capital
+- Must be less than 3 hour drive from the country’s capital

-- The project must concern agricultural or livestock products intended for local food and not for export
+- The project must relate to agricultural or livestock products intended for local food consumption and not for export

 - The project must concern at least 2 stages of the sector: production, processing, marketing